Bandhavgarh Tiger Reserve

 Tiger & Elephant Safari Photo

-The park is intensely hot during the months of April, May and June.
-It can reach 42 degree centigrade during the summers.
+The park is intensely hot during the months of April, May, and June.
+It can reach 42-degree centigrade during the summer.
 The park is closed during the monsoons.

 How to Reach?

 The nearest airport Jabalpur is connected by air with Mumbai and New Delhi.
-A large number of rails connect Jabalpur from major cities. it is approximately 175 km from the tiger reserve.
+A large number of rails connect Jabalpur with major cities. it is approximately 175 km from the tiger reserve.